 The Met's Discoveries program gives children and adults with learning disabilities and ASD the opportunity to enjoy a multi-sensory experience complete with a tactile art project at every session.
 Each begins with a gallery tour to explore the day's theme, and concludes with an art activity.

 RELATED: How to Get into Almost Every NYC Museum for FREE with Kids

 An Intrepid Museum teen intern helps a participant finish a sand painting at an early morning session for children with autism and their families.
 Photo courtesy of the museum.

 Intrepid Sea, Air and Space Museum, Pier 86, 12th Avenue and West 46th Street

 Ages 2 and older

-All hands on desk—bright and early—to earn your sea legs at the Intrepid Museum, which opens its doors early on select weekend dates for an hour-long interactive session specially crafted for kids on the autism spectrum and their families.
-Sessions focus on themes such as different ports of call, traditions at sea and ocean life.
+All hands on deck—bright and early—to earn your sea legs at the Intrepid Sea, Air, and Space Museum, which opens its doors early on select weekends for an hour-long interactive session specially crafted for kids on the autism spectrum and their families.
+Themed sessions focus different ports of call, traditions at sea, and ocean life.
+Teens and adults can come after-hours for sensory-friendly programming tailored to their needs.
 Programs are free, but reserve your spot early to ensure admission.

 The Music for Autism program hosts FREE interactive concerts.
 Photo courtesy the program.